-- Fiscal Year 2022-23 will not be a general election year. - One additional Sheriff's 70-hour unit is proposed, which would provide coverage seven days a week and enhance response times. - An increase in the Community Services budget reflects pre-pandemic programming levels, a full-time Maintenance I at Splash!
-La Mirada Regional Aquatics Center, and rising costs for supplies. - As the City's existing radio equipment becomes obsolete, the Public Works Department plans to install new mobile to handheld radios in City vehicles. - Improvements to the City's parks and athletics fields such as sidewalk replacement, tree maintenance, and new irrigation controller cards are included in the proposed budget. - The Theatre budget reflects pre-pandemic production costs and a City-produced "Walter Paisley" play, which was rescheduled to 2023. - Vehicles for the Community Services Department and six bus purchases are included in the Fiscal Year 2022-23 budget.
+- Changes to the Salary and Benefits Resolution for Fiscal Year 2022-23 are reflected in the budget. - Fiscal Year 2022-23 will not be a general election year. - One additional 70-hour patrol unit would help address quality of life concerns and criminal activity occurring during the early morning hours and decrease response times. - One additional motor deputy would help conduct speed enforcement throughout La Mirada, enforce school zone traffic to keep children safe, and assist with traffic accident investigations.
+The visibility of an additional motor deputy during peak traffic times would encourage motorists to drive in a safe manner and keep motorists, pedestrians, and bicyclists safe. - An increase in the Community Services budget reflects pre-pandemic programming levels, a full-time Maintenance I at Splash!
+La Mirada Regional Aquatics Center, and rising costs for supplies. - As the City's existing radio equipment becomes obsolete, the Public Works Department plans to install new mobile to handheld radios in City vehicles. - Improvements to the City's parks and athletic fields such as sidewalk replacement, tree maintenance, and new irrigation controller cards are included in the proposed budget. - The Theatre budget reflects pre-pandemic production costs and a City-produced "Walter Paisley" play, which was rescheduled to 2023. - Vehicles for the Community Services Department and six bus purchases are included in the Fiscal Year 2022-23 budget.